dhdanno/dhdanno.container-startup/README.md

 docker-compose

 ## How it works
-Input is an array of service names and respective path
+Input is a dictionarty of service names and respective path

-- We then generate the appropriate file
+- We then generate the appropriate files
 - systemctl enable {{ service_name }}
 - systemctl start {{ service_name }}